-How apply to client listening?
+How does this apply to client listening?

 In reading about the different styles, you might identify more with one than another.
 You might find that you identify with more than one style.
 You might recognise people that you work with or family members.

 Having a heightened awareness to the way we listen – and being mindful of it – can lead to deeper listening.

 We can think about how our style might mean that we overlook some of the data that we are receiving when we talk to clients.
 We can also think about how the client is responding to the way we listen and flex our style accordingly.